ckipp01/chronica/blog/how-is-chronica-built.md

 ## The future

 This site will continually change.
-I have a lot more stats than I'm showing currently for my wiki, so I'll slowly be thinking about ways to show them and incorporate them in a meaningful way.
+I have a lot more stats than I'm not showing currently for my wiki, so I'll slowly be thinking about ways to show them and incorporate them in a meaningful way.
 The style may also continually change and be fine-tuned.
-I'll also semi-regularly be added to my blog.
+I'll also semi-regularly be adding to my blog.

 Thanks for stopping by.